jaredhendrickson13/pfsense-api/CONTRIBUTING.md

 writing a model that tests user's local database credentials and do not want the model to assume the API's configured auth mode you would specify `$this->set_auth_mode = "local";` to always force local authentication.
 Defaults to the API's configured auth mode in the /api/ webConfigurator page.

-- `$this->validators` : Allows you to specify function calls that validate the API payload data.
-More information on writing model validators is included below.
-Defaults to `[]` which does not provide any validation.

 #### Other Base Model Properties ####